Mexico to revise 2014 budget after storms, death toll around 115

 The government earlier this month said it aimed to run a budget deficit this year and next as it forges ahead with spending on infrastructure.
 It must now find additional funds to repair roads and infrastructure hammered by the storms.

-Pena Nieto said Mexico's Congress "will absolutely have to adjust" the federal budget in light of the mounting damage caused by Tropical Storm Ingrid and Hurricane Manuel over the past week.
+Pena Nieto said Mexico's Congress "will absolutely have to adjust" the federal budget in light of the mounting destruction caused by Tropical Storm Ingrid and Hurricane Manuel over the past week.

+"Today we can already anticipate that due to the damages that we've seen, our (emergency) funds are insufficient," said Pena Nieto in a speech in the northwestern state of Sinaloa.

 He did not specify new funding levels beyond the roughly 12 billion Mexican pesos ($938.97 million) available in emergency funding.

-Pena Nieto added in a speech in the northwestern state of Sinaloa that the death toll from the storms stands at "110 or 115."
+Pena Nieto also noted that the death toll from the storms stands at "110 or 115."

+Mexico's president called for a quick state-by-state evaluation of damage to be overseen by the country's interior minister that "will allow us to add resources beyond those already budgeted for contingency and disaster funds to rebuild infrastructure that has sadly been lost."

+"We are confronting rainfall that has practically been the most extensive in the history of the entire national territory," he added.

-Mexico's government aims to widen the budget deficit next year to 1.5 percent of gross domestic product, the finance ministry said on September 8.
+Mexico's government aims to widen the budget deficit next year to 1.5 percent of gross domestic product, the finance ministry said earlier this month.

 The ministry also asked Congress to approve a deficit of 0.4 percent of GDP for 2013 after an economic slowdown this year hurt government revenue.